IsaacBradley/Tharaka-University-App/README.md

 It is all what you need when it comes to web navigation, accessing all web services from one point, and in a click of a button.

-I did the app in Python using libraries such as Tkiter, Time, PIL and Webbrowser.
+I did the app in Python using these libraries; Tkiter, Time, PIL and Webbrowser.